cirosantilli/markdown-style-guide/README.md

 Extension.

+- Surround by an empty line.
+- Don't indent.
+- Surround by pipes.
+- Align all border pipes vertically.
 - Separate header from body by hyphens except at the aligned pipes `|`.
-- Always use preceding and trailing pipes.
-- Don't indent tables.
-- Align all pipes of a table border vertically.
+- Pipes `|` must be surrounded by a space, except for:
+    - pipes at the header separator, which are surrounded by a hyphen `-`.
+    - outer pipes which only get one space or hyphen internally.
+- Column width is determined by the longest cell in the column.
 - Left align content inside cells.
 In flavors where header cells determine text alignment, align only the header, and keep the body cells left aligned.
-- Column width is determined by the longest cell in the column.
-- Must be surrounded by an empty line.
-- Pipes `|` must be surrounded by a space, except for:
-    - pipes at the header separator, which are surrounded by a hyphen `-`.
-    - outer pipes which only get one space internally.

 Good table: